Threat Detection and Incident Response: What’s New for 2014

 Unlike security cameras, going from installation to insight with a traditional SIEM is far from straightforward.
 During this session, we’ll cover a few common problems with SIEM technologies, and how you can avoid those pitfalls with AlienVault Unified Security Management.
 You’ll walk away with a new perspective on an old problem – reducing the cost of security visibility.

-Securing the ‘Wild Wild West’: USM for Universities
+Securing the ‘Wild Wild West’: Unified Security Management for Colleges and Universities

 Securing the IT environment in today’s college or university is no task for the faint of heart.
 With a user population of digital natives, a school’s IT services are often a high-risk zone where state-of-the art learning and research meets the global threat laboratory.
 Reducing risk and maintaining compliance requires centralized security visibility and the tools to identify and remove threats quickly and efficiently.